turbo-bert/checkload/README.md

 # Supported Platforms and Dependencies

-  * Windows 10 x64
+  * Windows 10 x64 (fpc 3.2.2, laz 2.2.0)
-  * MacOS 12.4+ (I didn't check older versions)
+  * MacOS 12.4+ (fpc 3.2.2, laz 2.2.0)
   * CHECKLOAD compiles with fpc 3.2.2 under probably any Linux

 # Download

-Remember, no warranty.
-Find a build for Windows64 here, because it is useful.
+Find a build for Windows 64 https://github.com/turbo-bert/checkload/releases/download/v0.1.0/checkload.exe

+There is also a MacOS (built on 12.4) executable under releases.

+No warranties for anything.
+Binaries are un-signed.

 # FAQ